Call 561-272-0800

 • Mental Health Issues: People struggling with undiagnosed or untreated mental health conditions like depression or anxiety might use heroin as a form of self-medication.
 Unfortunately, heroin only makes things worse in the long run.

-What can prevent a Heroin Addiction?
+What Are The Effects of a Heroin Addiction?

 Short-Term Effects (Occur Soon After Use):